Soaking in the Serenity of Scotland’s Tiny Isle of Iona

 Our trip was honestly kind of a mixed bag, because the weather just didn’t cooperate for most of the trip.
 We visited at the beginning of September, but they were having a super cold and wet summer—even the locals up in the Highlands and islands were complaining about it.

-The time we spent on the tiny Isle of Iona were the one exception, though.
+The time we spent on the tiny Isle of Iona was the one exception, though.
 For three days we had picture-perfect weather, which allowed us to soak in the peaceful beauty and history of the island.
 And I completely fell in love…when I look back on our Scotland trip, the few days here were easily our favorite part.
 I’m hoping that my photographs below will convince a few of you that this little remote corner of Scotland.

 We took a ferry from Lochaline on the mainland, over to Fishnish on the Isle of Mull.
 Then we drove the (sloooow) scenic route around to Fionnphort (known for its pink rocks), where we parked our car and waited for the ferry over to the tiny Isle of Iona.
-Almost no outside cars are allowed on Iona (you have to have a special permit), so we hauled our luggage on foot (tip: leave any things you don’t need in the trunk of your car, where they can’t be seen).
+Almost no outside cars are allowed on Iona (you have to have a special permit), so we hauled our luggage on foot (Tip: leave any things you don’t need in the trunk of your car, where they can’t be seen).

 We had a break in the rain, which meant we could enjoy the waves and clouds on deck for the 10-minute ride over.